 “Oh, he’s always been like that” is a phrase that makes me shudder.
 It means that dysfunctional behaviour has been part of a toxic workplace for so long that nobody notices anymore.

-Team culture is a strong, powerful beast.
+Workplace culture is a strong, powerful force.
 Changing it takes effort on all levels, but this can’t happen without the focus of leaders.
-Which needs to be followed by adoption by team members.

 When your team culture tolerates dysfunctional behaviour, to change it you are in for a long battle.
 One person can’t change a toxic workplace.
-Even if somebody is willing to fight against the dysfunctional behaviour, if nobody else supports this, then it will simply continue.
+Even if somebody is willing to fight against the dysfunctional behaviour, without the support of others, it will likely continue.